mleipzig/Tricks/FSL_fmriprep_Feat_registration_workaround.md

-Update with how to make this easier
+Update with how to make this automated using the find command

 Assuming that you've performed the 1st level analyses in FSL